 As a result, the experimental data could be reproduced sufficiently and confirm the simulations while no significant effect of the subgrid model was observed .

 For future work on this project, the subgrid effects could be resolved via an FDF-method.

 The fifth subproject investigated the formation of nano-particles in reactive flows using direct numerical simulations.
 These simulations resolved not only the smallest scales of the turbulent flow, but also the smallest relevant scales of the nanoparticle field - the Batchelor scales.
 The main objective here is to understand the physics of diffusion, coagulation, and nucleation and to use the DNS database for future modeling efforts.

 All simulations were performed with the in-house code PsiPhi, using direct chemistry with 8 species and 3 reactions and a sectional model for nanoparticles (20 sections) on a computational domain with 500 x 500 x 100 numerical cells at a grid resolution of ∆ =40 μm (see Figure 3).
 Each simulation required 4M core-h on 25,000 CPU cores.
 The reasons for the high computational cost were a) the application of direct chemistry and b) the number of sections (and thus transport equations) required for the nanoparticle phase.

-Figure 2 presents three-dimensional blue iso-surface Q1=1.0×1019 [#/m3] (representing monomers of titanium dioxide nanoparticles) with vortical structures colored by temperature.
+Figure 2 presents the (blue) iso-surface Q1=1.0×1019 [#/m3] (representing monomers of titanium dioxide nanoparticles) with vortical structures colored by temperature.

-The simulation of this subproject represents the state-of-the-art in the DNS of flames producing nanoparticles, and will provide meaningful, transferable and sustainable insight into particle formation, to guide the modelling efforts.
+The simulation of this subproject represents the state-of-the-art in the DNS of flames producing nanoparticles, and provides meaningful, transferable and sustainable insight into particle formation, to guide the modelling efforts.

 D. Meller et al., Energy & Fuels 35 (9) (2021) 7133-7143.